-- Computer Information Systems (Computer Basics, Database Management, CIS Management, Networking, Programming, Computer & Network Security, and Web Development)
+- Computer Information Systems (Computer Basics, Database Management, Mobile Programming, Networking, Programming, Computer & Network Security, and Web Development)

 Humanities and Social Sciences

 Dr. Jeanne Marie Velickovic, Associate Dean

 The Humanities and Social Sciences Division provides students with a broad selection of general education courses in language arts, humanities, and social sciences.
 It offers 2 Associate in Science degrees, 5 Associate in Arts degrees, 10 Associate in Arts for Transfer degrees and one Certificate of Achievement.
 The Division publishes the student newspaper and magazine and houses the Honors program, the Pride Center, Teacher Preparation Institute, Writing Center, and Speech & Sign Success Center.

 The Humanities and Social Sciences Division’s educational departments and their program areas include: